MicroEJ/docs/PlatformDeveloperGuide/uiImageGenerator.rst

 In the platform configuration file, check :guilabel:`UI` > :guilabel:`Image Generator` to install the Image Generator module.
-When checked, the properties file ``imageGenerator`` > ``imageGenerator.properties`` is required to specify the Image Generator extension project.
+When checked, the properties file ``imageGenerator/imageGenerator.properties`` is required to specify the Image Generator extension project.
 When no extension is required (standalone mode only), this property is useless.

 Use
 ===